gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ```

 There are substantial differences in the sizes of the five clusters, with two very
-large clusters (0, 3), one medium sized cluster (2), and two small clusters (1,
+large clusters (0,1), one medium sized cluster (2), and two small clusters (3,
 4).
-Cluster 3 is the largest when measured by the number of assigned tracts.
-This confirms our intuition from the map above, where we got the visual impression
+Cluster 0 is the largest when measured by the number of assigned tracts, but cluster 1 is not far behind.
+This confirms our discussion from the map above, where we got the visual impression that tracts in cluster 1 seemed to have the largest area by far, but we missed exactly how large cluster 0 would be.

-that tracts in cluster 3 seemed to have the largest area.
-Let's see if this is
+Let's see if this is  the case.
-the case.
 One way to do so involves using the `dissolve` operation in `geopandas`, which
 combines all tracts belonging to each cluster into a single
 polygon object.
 After we have dissolved all the members of the clusters,
 we report the total land area of the cluster: